 Finally, if individuals on blood sugar lowering medication are considering attempting the keto diet, they should only do so if they are being medically supervised.
 It is critical that their medication be adjusted accordingly throughout the process of ketosis.

 If you’re looking for a keto-friendly supplement that may assist with weight loss, you could get lost scrolling through the pages and pages of “keto-friendly” supplements that purport to assist you with your weight loss.
 Essentially, it’s buyer beware, yet again.
 There is no magic pill to take the place of the journey required to lose weight healthily.
 If you choose the keto plan for your weight loss program, there are some nutritional gaps that you might want to fill in, (with the help of your nutritionist or physician, of course).
 Vitamins B and C are among those that may be lacking, and being water soluble, any B or C your body does not use will be expelled through urine.
-When supplementing, be sure to use a premium product like Care/of’s B-Complex: The Busy B’s and Vitamin C: The Citrus Savior.
-Digestive enzymes might be considered as part of your keto regimen as they can be helpful in breaking down the increased intake of fat.
+When supplementing, be sure to use a premium product like Care/of’s B-Complex and Vitamin C. Digestive enzymes might be considered as part of your keto regimen as they can be helpful in breaking down the increased intake of fat.